CFO Usama Ashraf Talks Borrowing and Investing with Prosper

 A: When you look at blockchain technology right now, it's in the proof of concept phase.
 That being said, there's a lot of focus on looking at various applications, and there are certainly applications that could make sense for Prosper.

 One area that could make sense for us would be verification.
-We verify the income of 80% of our borrowers, and the ability to use distributed ledger technology for verification would be an interesting business case for us.
+We verify the majority of our borrowers, and the ability to use distributed ledger technology for verification would be an interesting business case for us.

 There are a lot of people investigating and researching blockchain, but there are also legal, regulatory, and security questions.
 It has to be something that is scalable as well.
 So, I believe blockchain applications will take some time to go mainstream.